GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 In practice, creating and maintaining key structure maps means you have to implement and maintain decoder logic.
 If you're looking for a method that doesn't require you to do that, consider using a [hash-based approach](#encoding) instead.

-Example:
+Here's an example:

-Let's assume that you plan on tracking both purchases and purchase values for specific campaigns, geographic regions, and products.
+Let's assume that you plan to track both purchases and purchase values for specific campaigns, geographic regions, and products.

 The product category, geography ID, and campaign ID need to be dimensions in your keys.
-Additionally, because you want to track two different measurement goals—purchase count and purchase value—you need to add one dimension within your key that keeps track of the [key type](#key-structure).
+Additionally, because you want to track two different measurement goals—purchase count and purchase value—you need to add one dimension within your key that keeps track of the [key type](#key-types).
 This will allow you to define what the aggregatable value actually represents upon receiving {key, aggregatable value} pairs in summary reports.

-With this, your key has the following dimensions:
+With these measurement goals, your key has the following dimensions:

 - Product category
 - Measurement goal type
 - Geography ID
 - Campaign ID

-Now, looking at each dimension, let's consider for your use case that you need to track the following:
+Now, looking at each dimension, let's assume for your use case that you need to track the following:

 - 29 different products categories.
 - 8 different geographic regions: North America, Central America, South America, Europe, Africa, Asia, Caribbean, and Oceania.
 - 16 different campaigns.

-Let's look at how many bits you would need to encode each dimension within your key:
+Here's the number of bits you would need to encode each dimension in your key:

-- Product category: 5 bits (2**5** = 32 > 29)
+- Product category: 5 bits (2**5** = 32 > 29).
 - Measurement goal type: 1 bit.
 The measurement goal is either purchase count or purchase value, that means two distinct possibilities; therefore, one bit is sufficient to store this.
 - Geography ID: 3 bits (2**3** = 8).
-You would also define a dimension map for the Geography ID, in order to know what geographic regions each binary value represents.
-Your dimension map for your Geography ID dimension may look as follows:
+You would also define a dimension map for the Geography ID in order to know what geographic region each binary value represents.
+Your dimension map for your Geography ID dimension might look like this:
 <table class="with-heading-tint">
   <thead>
     <tr>